This DIY vegan lip balm tutorial has been on my Blog Post To Do List for the longest time.

 This recipe yields about 3 to 4 lip balms, depending on the size of the containers.

 TIP: Use disposable containers (and even utensils if you can!) when making this recipe.
-When you use bees wax, you can fairly easily remove the wax that sticks to surface by pouring hot water on top of it.
+When you use bees wax, you can fairly easily remove the wax that sticks to the surface by pouring hot water on top of it.
 Carnauba wax has a much higher melt point, and won’t budge if you use hot water.
 Trust me I’ve tried.

 Scoop 1/4 of a tablespoon of carnauba wax and 1 tablespoon of mango butter in a your disposable, heat proof container.